Olga Briscorn: Abuse of peasants

 In 1817, the 40-year-old Briscorn bought an estate in the Dmitrievsky district of the Kursk Governorate.
 Many serfs were transferred to the estate, and in just a year, she ordered a cloth factory be built in the village of Prilepy.
 The factory was unique on the technical side, with the weaving machines being bought from abroad, and a steam engine, the first in the Central Black Earth economic region, were set in motion.

-Her "glory" did not come from this, however, but by the fact that she constantly punished both adults and minors who worked in her factory.
+Her "glory" did not come from this, however, but from the fact that she constantly punished both adults and minors who worked in her factory.
 In a short time, the material situation of the serfs worsened, and the mortality rate increased.
 In 1822, local farmers turned towards Emperor Alexander I, whose official, yet secret, investigation lasted 3 years.

-The landowner was convicted of torturing her serfs via beating them with whips, bats and sticks, as well as starving them to death.
+The landowner was convicted of torturing her serfs by beating them with whips, bats and sticks, as well as starving them to death.
 She forced the peasants who built the factory to work on holidays and in their "own days", which is why they did not have time to cultivate their own land.
 When people were assigned to her factory, Briscorn would take away their property and order them to live in the machine room.
-In 1820, the factory's salary was doubled with Briscorn kept most of the money for food and clothing.
+In 1820, the factory's salary was doubled, with Briscorn keeping most of the money for food and clothing.
 From October 1820 to May 1821, 121 workers died of starvation, disease and injuries, of which 44 were under the age of 15; 74 of them were buried by the priest, while the rest were buried in pits.
 During this period, more than 300 people fled the estate.
 According to the results of the investigation, fraudulent operations concerning the products were also revealed, and Briscorn (already a widow by this time), was removed from ownership of the Prilepy factory, which was taken under state guardianship.

 In total, the factory employed 379 people, about 90 of whom were children from seven years and older.
-The working day was 14-15 hours long, with the serfs having to sleep on straw in the workshop.
+The working day was 14–15 hours long, with the serfs having to sleep on straw in the workshop.